New lawsuit attempts to block Biden's student loan forgiveness plan - KTVZ

 Borrowers will not have to pay federal income tax on the student loan debt forgiven, thanks to a provision in the American Rescue Plan Act that Congress passed last year.

-But there are a handful of states that may tax discharged debt if state legislative or administrative changes are not made beforehand, according to the Tax Foundation.
+But there are a handful of states, including Indiana, that may tax discharged debt if state legislative or administrative changes are not made beforehand, according to the Tax Foundation.
 The tax liability could be hundreds of dollars, depending on the state.

+Under Biden’s plan, which was announced in August, no debt cancellation has occurred yet.
+The first wave of forgiveness is expected to be granted in October, at the earliest.

+The Congressional Budget Office has estimated that Biden’s plan could cost the government $400 billion over time, but warned that the estimate relies on several assumptions and is “highly uncertain.”

 The-CNN-Wire